GasmiAbdou/Discord-Giveaway-Bot/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support 💬

 If you encounter any issues or have questions, please open an issue on GitHub or contact the maintainer.
+Or join the discord server [GHOSTFACE](https://discord.gg/qEjYs7sSad)

 ---